opendcs/opendcs/docs/source/start-decoding.rst

 Table 1-2: DECODES Format Operations - Jump to Label & Repeat

 The following table includes the csv parser operation.
-This command is useful for when data messages are in a comma deliminated format.
+This command is useful for when data messages are in a comma delimited format.
 This command will instruct data in the csv to be mapped to either a sensor or date/time.

 +----------------------+----------------------------------------------------------+